paulfioravanti/mastering_bitcoin/README.md

 their functions can be run inside an `iex` terminal.

-I haven't been able to find Elixir libraries that wrap or provide a replacement for the following libraries, so exercises involving them have empty modules associated with them:
+I haven't been able to find Elixir libraries that wrap or provide a replacement for the following libraries, so exercises involving them either have empty modules associated with them, or they are simply Elixir wrappers around compiling and running the original files from the command line:

 - [`libbitcoin`][]
 - [`pybitcointools`][]